 Massaging a bulk of kale leaves sounds intimidating but it takes less than a minute and it’s really quite simple.

 First, take your bunch of kale and break off any hard stems that you see.
 Keep the leaves intact.
 Wash the kale and dry the leaves.
 Using a salad spinner helps with this!

-Massage the leaves so the olive oil, lemon juice and sea salt is equally spread out among the kale leaves.
+Massage the leaves so the olive oil, lemon juice, and sea salt are equally spread out among the kale leaves.
 Continue massaging until the kale leaves start to soften.